An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

-John turned the light on and looked into the mirror: his left eye started swelling.
+John turned the ambient light on and looked into the mirror: his left eye started swelling.
 “This is great!” yelled John as hard as he could!
 He switched into the second gear and stepped on the gas pedal.
 The tires squealed again leaving two rubber burnt marks on the asphalt while the front end of the car “danced” for a couple of seconds before taking the freeway by the storm.

 The Exits passed one by one and John didn’t realize that he was getting exactly into the same trouble, into the same situation he just managed to get out of.
 Slowly but surely, the needle was dropping again dangerously close to the red mark.
 He was just too absorbed by his thoughts to pay attention to the gauge.
 The morning events were left behind into his mind while the latest ones – since he left Linda into the Theater’s parking lot – kept coming back and haunt him.
 “Why did I have to miss the Exit?
 Why did I have to get out at that particular Exit?
-Why did I have to almost run over that buck?
-Why a buck?
+Why did I have to almost run over that hart?
+Why a hart?
 Why did I have to get punched into the face?
-How come the man who helped me out is the guy who ended up my career…playing for the Bucks?
+How come the man who helped me out is the guy who ended up my career playing for the Bucks?
 Why, why, why?”

 So many questions were popping up into his head, so many questions he couldn’t find answers to!
-This was making him nervous, was making him squeeze the steering wheel between his hands as hard as he could and step on the acceleration pedal at a level that made his car look like a phantom gliding alongside of the freeway except for the fact that the noise gave it away as being a muscle car.
+This was making him nervous, was making him squeeze the steering wheel as hard as he could and step on the acceleration pedal at a level that made his car look like a phantom gliding alongside of the freeway except for the fact that the noise gave it away as being a muscle car.
 It was making him wanting to get home as soon as possible and have this day finished for good.

 Yellow light came up flashing again warning him that soon he is going to run out of gas.
 “This is great, damn it!”
 A shout of frustration came out of his strong lungs, a shout made by a man who was about to repeat the same huge mistake twice in a span of less than two hours, a shout of fear that he was going to go again through the ordeal he had so luckily walked out of it.